 Where there is less urgency, or greater risk of toxicity, e.g. in the elderly, the oral loading dose should be given in divided doses 6 hours apart, with approximately half the total dose given as the first dose.
-Clinical response should be assessed before giving each additional dose (see Warnings and Precautions).
+Clinical response should be assessed before giving each additional dose (see Special warnings and precautions for use).

-Slow Oral Loading
+Slow Oral Loading: